Seneca-BSA/bsa/docs/seh500/lab3.md

             nop                         @ do nothing
             b       stop                @ jump back label stop to form a loop

-1. Execute the code above, pay attention the what is happening in each register then record the PSR flags after each arithmetic instruction and submit it as part of the post lab.
+1. Execute the code above, pay attention the what is happening in each register then record the PSR flags after each arithmetic instruction and submit it as part of the lab question.

-## Post-Lab Questions
+## Lab Questions

 Using the skills and knowledge acquired from this lab, answer the following post-lab question(s) on Blackboard.
 Due one week after the lab.